-Start by selecting a group three similar objects—such as candles, framed pictures or figurines—that are of different heights but are aesthetically alike.
+Start by selecting a group of three similar objects—such as candles, framed pictures, or figurines—that are of different heights but are aesthetically alike.
 Group the three objects on one end of the mantel by layering them rather than lining them up.
 Leave some space between the objects so they don’t appear to be crammed together.

 Now take one large object—such as a vase, pot or plate—and place it on the opposite side of the mantel (but not up against the very end).
 This item should have the same visual mass of the three objects on the other side.

 Between these three-plus-one objects, include an eye-catching piece of artwork, a mirror, a large clock or something similar as the central focus of the mantel.